Best Canadian Tech Stocks

 Sector – Enterprise Software

 Docebo is an upskilling platform designed for large organizations.
-Due to the large-scale digitization of products/services and a very disruptive landscape, large organizations have to change how they work, which has created an enormous need for upskilling and re-skilling.
-Furthermore, the company also got a tailwind from COVID.
-Many companies are now working from home and hiring through online channels, creating remote upskilling.
+Due to the large-scale digitization of products/services and a disruptive landscape, large organizations must change how they work, creating an enormous need for upskilling and re-skilling.
+Furthermore, the company also got a tailwind from COVID-19.
+Many companies now work from home and hire online, creating remote upskilling.

-The stock had done very well for investors since its IPO in October 2019, when it debuted at C$13.6.
-Today, the stock is trading at C$80, representing a gain of about 600% in just under two years.
+The stock has done very well for investors since its IPO in October 2019, debuting at C$13.6.
+Today, the stock trades at C$80, representing a gain of about 600% in just under two years.

 LightSpeed POS (TSE: LSPD)